 You can check the estimated ink levels from the printer software, Control-panel, or the embedded Web server.
 The icon below on the Control-panel displays a screen where you can see information about the ink cartridges, including fill levels.
 This icon has a red border when an ink cartridge needs attention.
 Ink level warnings and indicators provide estimates for planning purposes only.
 When you receive a low-ink warning message, consider having a replacement cartridge available to avoid possible printing delays.
 You do not need to replace cartridges until prompted to do so.

-For your US HP Officejet Pro 8500A e-All-in-One you need HP 940 Black (XL) and HP 940 Cyan/Magenta/Yellow cartridges.
+For your US HP Officejet Pro 8500A e-All-in-One you need HP 940 Black (XL) AND HP 940 Cyan/Magenta/Yellow (XL) cartridges.
 There are also Combo Packs (4 cartridges in one pack) available, like the HP 940XL Black Ink Cartridge and HP 940 Colors Standard Yield Cartridges Four Color Combo Pack.
 Check the price of HP 940 cartridges at Amazon.com .

 2. Load plain unused Letter or A4 white paper in the input tray.